How to make your first knife Part 1

 Now you need to profile your knife.
 If you have access to a belt sander you can move to this.
 If not you can do this stage with hand files.
 A bench vice will make this easier as you can clamp your blank between its jaws, if not find a way to secure it to your workbench.
 Then using the hand files remove the metal up to your scribe lines.

-Here a set of calipers comes in handy to check the diameter of your pins and your drill bits.
-After you have drilled your holes make sure that the pins fit snugly, if you cannot get them through before hardening the blade you will really struggle afterwards.
+Here a set of callipers comes in handy to check the diameter of your pins and your drill bits.
+After you have drilled your holes make sure that the pins fit snugly, if you cannot get them through before hardening the blade you will struggle afterwards.

 To drill your holes it is really useful to have a pillar drill as this will enable you to drill straight holes.
 If you only have a hand drill go slowly and try to maintain the drill in an upright position.

-Next countersink your pin holes.
-By this you are chamfering the hole which will greatly reduce stress on the blade when it is hardened.
-You can do this with a dedicate chamfer, or a much larger drill bit.
-You just need to remove a really small portion of steel, just to break the edge.
+Next, countersink your pinholes.
+By this, you are chamfering the hole which will greatly reduce stress on the blade when it is hardened.
+You can do this with a dedicated chamfer, or a much larger drill bit.
+You just need to remove a really small portion of steel, to break the edge.

 When it comes to blade hardening, instructions on how to do this will be available from your steel supplier.
-For O1 tool steel you need to be able to get your steel to 800oC, or non magnetic.
-You can do this by digging a pit in the garden, filling it with lumpwood charcoal and blowing air into it from a hairdryer.
-You can also send you knife off to someone to harden and temper it for you.
+For O1 tool steel, you need to be able to get your steel to 800oC, or non-magnetic.
+You can do this by digging a pit in the garden, filling it with lump wood charcoal and blowing air into it from a hairdryer.
+You can also send your knife off to someone to harden and temper it for you.
 Shing, maker of wonderful folding knives offers this service.

-Again, pay attention to the flats of the steel, and before you put that final edge on it make sure you have sanding the flats up to 400g.
+Again, pay attention to the flats of the steel, and before you put that final edge on it make sure you have sanded the flats up to 400g.